Vyral/blake-sloan-recruiting/_posts/2022-12-21-set-up-your-next-20-years-with-how-you-operate-in-the-next-year.md

 title: Set Up Your Next 20 Years With How You Operate in The Next Year
 date: 2022-12-21 12:00:00
 tags:
-excerpt:
+excerpt: '"Rise To The Top Of The Mountain"'
 enclosure:
-pullquote: '"Stay laser Focused"'
+pullquote:
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true